streamlit/docs/content/library/advanced-features/forms.md

 4. If the widget has a callback, it is executed as a prefix to the page rerun.
 5. When the updated widget's function is executed during the rerun, it outputs the new value.

-For widgets inside a form, any changes made by a user (step 1) do not get passed to the Python backend (step 2) until they submit the form.
-Furthermore, the only widget inside a form that can have a callback is `st.form_submit_button`.
-If you need to run a process from newly submitted form values, you have three major patterns.
+For widgets inside a form, any changes made by a user (step 1) do not get passed to the Python backend (step 2) until the form is submitted.
+Furthermore, the only widget inside a form that can have a callback function is the `st.form_submit_button`.
+If you need to execute a process using newly submitted values, you have three major patterns for doing so.

 ### Execute the process after the form

-If you need to run a one-time process as a result of a form submission, you can condition that process on the `st.form_submit_button` and execute it after the form.
-If you need results to display before the form, you can use containers to control where the form displays relative to your output.
+If you need to execute a one-time process as a result of a form submission, you can condition that process on the `st.form_submit_button` and execute it after the form.
+If you need results from your process to display above the form, you can use containers to control where the form displays relative to your output.

 ```python
 import streamlit as st